 Similarly, genetic (and other causal) factors continue to be explored, improving our understanding.

+Such increases in understanding of the causes and mechanisms involved in ADHD are likely to lead to improved, targeted, interventions.
 Whilst multimodal treatments have been shown to be largely effective, the benefit often dissipates over time.
 Similarly, whilst some people continue to improve following treatment, others do not.
 Developing these treatments will likely remain a priority.

 Gillies, D., Sinn, J. K., Lad, S. S., Leach, M. J. and Ross, M. J. (2012).
 Polyunsaturated fatty acids (PUFA) for attention deficit hyperactivity disorder (ADHD) in children and adolescents.
 Cochrane Database of Systematic Reviews.
 [Abstract]